ms-iot/azure-client-tools/docs/device-agent/schema/configuration-groups/uwpapplication-management.md

 - List installed applications.
 - Managing application lifecycle

-## Installing or upgrading an application
+## Installing or Upgrading an Application

 Device Management client supports declarative app management with Azure IoT Hub device twin.
 To install a new application on the device, the opeator uploads the application package file to an Azure Storage container first and then configures the device twin with the file location.

-### Example JSON for installing a new application
+### Example JSON for Installing a New Application

 <pre>
 "desired" : {